 Where IT Fits

+IT is now a part of every step of business, certainly in manufacturing.
 Fortunately for the small to medium-sized manufacturers, there are now problem-solving technology solutions that can reduce downtime, enhance efficiency, and promote revenue growth.
 A few of these technologies include:

 - Asset Tracking – Using sensors, every product and resource can be tracked to provide efficiency.